 PARS Hong Kong

 In Hong Kong PARS training is run by Playright.
 Playright aims to build a society that respects, protects and fulfills a child’s right to play, where children can enjoy their childhood. https://playright.org.hk Playright strives to satisfy the play needs of every child through a variety of demonstration projects and community empowerment, including organizing activities, arrangement of professional training, provision of play resources and operation of play spaces.
+Find out more about our PARS Licenced Trainers in Hong Kong here.

 The PARS model is the backbone of the professional training to train up teaching staff and community workers to support children’s free play in early childhood settings, special schools and community play spaces across Hong Kong.
+Read about one participant’s experience of taking part in PARS training in Hong Kong in Nursery World.

 Play in School